 By the mid-1920s Portland Bolt had moved to a larger manufacturing facility on Northwest 14th and Lovejoy Street in Portland and had added a hot-dip galvanizing line.
 Portland Bolt operated out of this facility until 1974, when the Llewellyn family sold the business to Melvin Peters and Morris Galen.
 Their intention was to fulfill the company’s obligations and then liquidate the assets.
 While operating the facility, they realized that the company had more potential as a viable entity than liquidation offered.
 They sold off the galvanizing line and moved the facility to Northwest 12th and Johnson Street.

-In 1988, the company was purchased by David Ederer and Brian Sonnenberg, then President, and in 1992 was moved to its current 85,000 square foot facility at Northwest 35th and Guam Street.
-A hot-dip galvanizing line specifically designed for threaded fasteners was added in 1994, bringing the company’s focus as a bolt manufacturer and hot-dip galvanizer full circle.
+In 1988, the company was purchased by David Ederer and Brian Sonnenberg, then President, and in 1992 was moved an 85,000 square foot facility at Northwest 35th and Guam Street.
+A small hot-dip galvanizing line specifically designed for threaded fasteners was added in 1994, bringing the company’s focus as a bolt manufacturer and hot-dip galvanizer full circle.

 The 1995 acquisition of Seattle-based Northwest Bolt & Nut Company expanded Portland Bolt’s manufacturing capabilities and marketing reach.
 Since then, all manufacturing processes have been centralized to the current location in Portland.

 During 2005, the company’s management and ownership changed to what it is today.
 Jonathan Todd took over day-to-day operations and became an owner, while Brian Sonnenberg retired after 35 years in the steel industry but remained as Chairman of the Board.

 In 2018, Portland Bolt manufactured and shipped over 6.3 million pounds of anchor bolts and construction fasteners to customers in all 50 states, 12 Canadian provinces, and 40 different countries.
 Current markets include power and energy, marine construction, steel fabrication, mining, pole line, light rail, and highway construction.

 To this day, Portland Bolt continues to invest in equipment, technology, and the best people necessary to serve you.
 We are a team committed to providing the highest quality products that will exceed your expectations.